The Perfect Breakfast

 until you smell of my perfume.

-The juice will mix with the acid of your stomach
+The juice will mix with the acid of your stomach,

-and when you shove fingers down your throat
+and when you shove fingers down your throat,

 you won’t be able to tell what comes out.

-You got a seedless watermelon, but the false advertising of life has caused you to swallow those seeds.
+You got a seedless watermelon, but the false advertising of life

-they will grow within the marrow of your bones and
+They will grow within the marrow of your bones, and the vines will grow

-the vines will grow up your spine. the weight will become too heavy and the dirt floor will become your
+and the dirt floor will become your home.

-You will force the mold onto your tongue
+You will force the mold onto your tongue.

-the skin on your bones will rot upon itself
+The skin on your bones will rot upon itself

 The dents are sold for less, only quarters and dimes

-Fill your thrifted purse.
+fill your thrifted purse.

 Scattered with the objects like a grandma.